 2. Use exercise equipment that have ridiculous claims about their effectiveness.
 Any kind of resistance is just as effective, including your own body weight.
 Don’t spend your hard-earned money on gimmicky fitness gadgets.

 3. Avoid (relatively) heavier weights in a fear of becoming too muscular.
 Looking at you ladies here.
 Lifting very light weights for endless repetitions is not effective in building muscle.
 It’s better than nothing but that’s about it.
-Like I mentioned in the previous chapter, there’s no fear of ending up too muscular.
+As I mentioned in the previous chapter, there’s no fear of ending up too muscular.
 The resistance needs to be at least somewhat challenging to produce any real results.
 That said, it’s also important to know your limitations and build the weight up gradually to avoid injury.

 4. Use too heavy weights with poor form and reduced range of motion.
 This is for you gents.
 No better way to get injured than using too heavy weights with bad form.
 Leave your ego in the locker room and don’t care about what other people think.
 You are training for yourself and the only way to get results and progress is by performing exercises with proper form.

 5. Eating a ton of supplements.
-Building muscle doesn’t require any supplements just food.
+Building muscle doesn’t require any supplements.
+Just food.
 Most supplements are a waste of money and some are even potentially toxic.
 Buy high-quality food instead and learn about nutrition to make sure you are getting everything your body needs.
 There are a few supplements that can be beneficial, but the effects are subtle.
 These include creatine and multivitamins.